-Buses may use Millway Avenue south of Highway 7 in the future.
+Buses may use Interchange Way in the future.
 The road design would allow for transit vehicles to pass through without concern.
-Buses may use this stretch of Millway Avenue to access the SmartCentre Bus Terminal.
-At the time of the writing of this report, no decision has been made by transit authorities whether or not to use the Millway Avenue extension for transit purposes.
+At the time of the writing of this report, no decision has been made by transit authorities whether or not to use Interchange Way for transit purposes.